tc10815/WordleSolverMultithreaded/README.md

 This technique gives good recommendations, but is very processor intensive, so it is written in Rust with multithreading.

-**Computes possibilities on 15 threads simulatiously since the computers I use it on all support over 15 threads, and using over 15 threads counteracts optimization techiques which actually makes it run slower.**
+**This solver computes possibilities on 15 threads simulatiously since the computers I use it on all support over 15 threads, and using over 15 threads counteracts optimization techiques in such a way that it runs slower.**
 (https://raw.githubusercontent.com/tc10815/WordleSolverMultithreaded/main/wordlesolver_screenshot.png)

 ![screenshot](https://raw.githubusercontent.com/tc10815/WordleSolverMultithreaded/main/wordlesolver_screenshot.png)